Lord Claud Hamilton (1813–1884): Background and education

 Hamilton was the second son of James Hamilton, Viscount Hamilton, eldest son of John Hamilton, 1st Marquess of Abercorn.
 His mother was Harriet Douglas, daughter of the Honourable John Douglas, younger son of James Douglas, 14th Earl of Morton.
 James Hamilton, 1st Duke of Abercorn, was his elder brother.
 He was educated at Harrow and Trinity College, Cambridge.

 Political career

 Hamilton sat as Member of Parliament for County Tyrone from 1835 to 1837 and again from 1839 to 1874.
 When the Conservatives came to power in February 1852 under the Earl of Derby, Hamilton was admitted to the Privy Council and appointed Treasurer of the Household, a post he held until the government fell in December 1852.
 He held the same office under Derby from 1858 to 1859.
 When Derby became prime minister for a third time in 1866, Hamilton was promoted to Vice-Chamberlain of the Household, a position he retained until 1868, the last year under the premiership of Benjamin Disraeli.
 He could talk fluently and well on almost any topic at indefinite length.
 One of his speeches lasted four hours and twenty minutes, one of the longest then on record in the House of Commons.

+He was commissioned as Lieutenant-Colonel Commandant of the part-time Prince of Wales's Own Donegal Militia on 22 September 1855.
+He passed the command over to his nephew Lord Claud John Hamilton in 1867.